sky64redstone/OS/README.md

 # OS
-A learning by doing Operatig System
+A learning by doing Operatig System <br/>
+TODO: Better Name

 ## How to
 This operating system comes with a compiler configuration for windows and mingw64. <br/>